- Last Updated: 30 October 2021 30 October 2021

 About this opportunity

-Massachusetts CFIDS/ME & FM Association is seeking a Coordinator of Volunteers to recruit, orient, guide and appreciate the volunteers who power the Association.
+The Massachusetts ME/CFS & FM Association is seeking a Volunteer Coordinator to recruit, orient, guide and appreciate the volunteers who power the Association.
 The Coordinator will work closely with selected Board members to develop recruiting plans, establish relationships, orient and guide new volunteers, set up a system to track volunteer activities, and plan an annual Volunteer Appreciation event.
 This position requires a 12-month commitment.
 Time is flexible (approximately 20 hours/month) and work will be done from home with occasional in-person meetings in the greater Boston area.
 This position is a great opportunity to showcase your skill at team-building and achieving desired outcomes.

 - Self-starter; outgoing personality; strong communication skills.